NathanVuSwinburne/Structural-Defect-Detection-AI-for-Structural-Engineering/README.md

 ### Data Preprocessing
 1. Data Annotation
+We used Roboflow as our data annotation platform.
+In particular, Polygonal annotation is used to annotate the tower structure and Bounding box annotation is used for defects(cracks and rust).

 ![image](https://github.com/user-attachments/assets/fc9b3e4e-28d3-4de3-b0f2-1f647ef4701e)
-2. Since YOLOv8 requires different data formats for object detection and segmentation tasks, we wrote a custom Python script on Google Colab to programmatically separate the labeled dataset into two subsets, one for object detection using bounding box labels and one for segmentation using polygon annotations.
+3. Since YOLOv8 requires different data formats for object detection and segmentation tasks, we wrote a custom Python script on Google Colab to programmatically separate the labeled dataset into two subsets, one for object detection using bounding box labels and one for segmentation using polygon annotations.

 ![image](https://github.com/user-attachments/assets/2ee744d4-1487-480a-88dd-8daac4abff9e)